aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 ### Configure static websites

-We use **Static website** to host the web page.
+We use **Static Website** to host the web page.
 Find the [document](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) for more details.

 1. Enable the static website feature